bcjanecek/panel-commentary-summarization/README.md

 * Connection with friends and family
 * Easy and convenient
 * User control (filtering / blocking)
-* A segment of users who do not seem to like anything about social media
+* A segment of users who do not seem very enthusiastic about social media at all